 Past performance is no guarantee of future results.

-A portion of the municipal money market fund’s income may be subject to federal, state, and/or local income taxes or the Alternative Minimum Tax (AMT).
+For the municipal money market funds, a portion of the fund’s income may be subject to federal, state, and/or local income taxes or the Alternative Minimum Tax (AMT).
 Any capital gains distributions may be taxable.
 For the government money market funds, the U.S. government guarantee applies to certain underlying securities and not to shares of the fund.